 The Woman and the Dragon

 A Woman – this is the same woman mentioned in 2 John 1:1, “the elect lady and her children.”
-This woman is the true Church, the New Jerusalem, the holy City, who is aided by God, Christ, and the Angels.
+This woman is New Jerusalem, the holy City, who is aided by God, Christ, and the Angels.
 She gave birth to the “male child,” the firstborn from the dead (Rev 1:5), as we shall see in verse 5 below.
 There are two women in the Book of Revelation; the other woman is the Great Harlot, the kingdom of the beast (Rev 16:10), the great City.

 clothed with the sun – God and the glory of God.
 From Isaiah 60:1-2, “Arise, shine; For your light has come!
 And the glory of the Lord is risen upon you.”
 This describes the coming kingdom of heaven and God as the rising sun.
 The Spirit of Christ, the body of Christ, being the Kingdom of heaven, has a face “shining as the sun” in Revelation 1:16 (see also Mat 17:2); Paul called this “the glory of God in the face of Christ,” (2 Cor 4:6), “the radiance of the glory of God” (Heb 1:3).
 In Revelation 16:8-9, the kingdom of the beast is scorched by the sun, by the Spirit of God (see Daniel 7:10).
 The light of the natural “sun” in New Jerusalem is replaced by the illumination of “God” (Rev 21:23).